Depression Motivation: A Brief Guide

 Gentle exercise can influence the release of endorphins (feel-good hormones) in your body.
 Research has proven that exercising for 35 minutes a day, five times a week, can work to improve symptoms of moderate depression, thus increasing motivation. - Reduce your schedule.

 Tackling too many tasks may increase your feelings of depression and anxiety.
-Reduce your schedule and try to accomplish just one or two essential tasks a day.
+Reduce your schedule and try to accomplish just one or two daily tasks.
 Reward yourself for every job that you complete.
 This will help to increase your confidence and improve your sense of motivation. - Eliminate negativity.

 Constantly reading the news or scrolling through social media pages can leave you feeling emotionally drained and unmotivated.
 These activities can have a significant impact on your motivation and mood.
+But how to get motivated when depressed from surrounding negativity?
 Try to focus on uplifting content and surround yourself with positive people.
 You are the average of the five people with whom you spend the most time, so choose wisely. - Socialize and give back.

 Favor positive relationships and encourage people to interact in social activities when you feel ready to face the world.
 If you’re not working, you may want to try volunteering.
 Helping others can have a positive impact on your mood, rapidly increasing levels of motivation. - Get enough sleep.